tonred/not_oracle/per-doc.md

 1. Save received quotation.
 2. If in the revealing mode, ask caller to reveal it's last quotation was made before revealing mode.
 3. If in the revealing mode, check if it has to be over.
-In such case ask itself to `.calcFinalQuotation()`.
+In such case asks itself to `.calcFinalQuotation()`.
 4. If not in the revealing mode, toss the coin and check if it has to turn on the revealing mode.

 **off-chain NOT-Validator** every second (time can be tuned) starts the following asynchronous tasks: